Dentures in Springfield, MA

 What are Dentures?

-Dentures have been around since the 7th century BC when the Etruscans in northern Italy made partial dentures out of human or animal teeth fastened together with gold bands.
+Dentures have been around since the 7th century BC when the Etruscans in Northern Italy made partial dentures out of human or animal teeth fastened with gold bands.
 The Romans expanded on the practice.
 Wooden full dentures were invented in Japan in the early 16th century.

-The most famous denture wearer was George Washington, whose famous chompers were made with ivory from hippos and elephants, gold rivets, spiral springs, and real human teeth.
+The most famous denture wearer was George Washington, whose famous chompers were ivory from hippos and elephants, gold rivets, spiral springs, and real human teeth.

-Surprisingly, one-quarter of the U.S. population over 65 years of age have lost most or all of their natural teeth.
-Many of those people, unfortunately, have learned to live without teeth, with the corresponding damage to their ability to eat certain foods, to speak clearly, and to their social life and overall self-esteem.
+Surprisingly, one-quarter of the U.S. population over 65 have lost most or all of their natural teeth.
+Unfortunately, many of those people have learned to live without teeth, with the corresponding damage to their ability to eat certain foods and speak clearly, as well as their social life and overall self-esteem.

 But it doesn’t have to be that way — dentures, whether full or partial, can give you back a beautiful, functional smile.